 Data-driven transportation management maximizes tech stack value

 Once a freight management system has been chosen, the real work begins.
 There’s a misconception that implementing a single system will derive more ROI.
 Unfortunately, it’s what a company does with the system that matters most.
-Shippers and trucking carriers need more visibility into current freight market rates, customer activity, increased or decreased ocean import volume and fees, revenue/cost-per-load, revenue per driver, and additional equipment costs.
+Shippers and trucking carriers need more visibility into current market freight rates, customer activity, increased or decreased ocean import volume and fees, revenue/cost-per-load, revenue per driver, and additional equipment costs.

 There is ample room for error, and a lack of freight data will result in those costs climbing and limited executability.
 But again, these few costs are only a fraction of the things that a robust data-driven transportation management tech stack can prevent.
 Any tech stack’s real value can only be realized when the entire chain network, from top to bottom, stays on the same page and can embrace data-backed methods and processes.
 Of course, that’s another challenge.